KevinAutelitano/LCA4DHC/README.md

 ## 🙏 Acknowledgements

-The authors would like to thank **ReLab Laboratory** for the technical support provided in the development of this tool and the **NEST Foundation** for their collaboration.
+The authors would like to thank **ReLab - Prof. Motta research group** for the technical support provided in the development of this tool and the **NEST Foundation** for their collaboration.

 This project has been funded under the **National Recovery and Resilience Plan (NRRP)**, Mission 4 Component 2 Investment 1.3 – *Call for tender No. 1561 of 11.10.2022* by the *Italian Ministry of University and Research (MUR)*; funded by the **European Union – NextGenerationEU**.